centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 ********

 Centreon Stream Connector is a feature introduced in Centreon 3.4.6.
-It allows to export Centreon data (events and metrics) to an external storage or application such as ElasticSearch, Splunk, InfluxDB, files, etc.
+It allows one to export Centreon data (events and metrics) to an external storage or application such as ElasticSearch, Splunk, InfluxDB, files, etc.

 In a Centreon platform, the component that carries information between the